How do I get to Weir Farm National Historic Site?

 - The grounds are open every day of the year, from dawn to dusk.

-- The Visitor Center hours vary throughout the year.
-Please check our Operating Hours & Seasons in the Plan Your Visit section of our website for the most current information.
+- The Burlingham House Visitor Center's hours vary throughout the year.
+Please check our Operating Hours & Seasons in the Plan Your Visit section of the park's website for the most current information.

 Do you sell the America the Beautiful - Senior Pass?

 - Yes, we do sell the America the Beautiful - Senior Pass.